prestonharberts/fedora-40-configuration/docs/extensions.md

         - Save the theme as "Light"
     - Menu Visual Appearance
       - Menu Location
-        - Override Menu Rise: On; 0
+        - Override Menu Rise: On; 8
     - Runner Layout Tweaks
       - Font Size: 12
       - Show Frequent Apps: On
   - Menu Button
     - Menu Button Appearance
       - Display Style: Hidden
+- Autohide Battery by iskin (only if current machine is has a battery)
+- Autohide Volume by t184256
+- Burn My Windows by Simme
+  - Disable Fire and enable Glide
 - Caffeine by eon
   - General
     - Remember state: On